 The institution remains open to possibilities of human potential and achievement, providing support for students with disabilities.
 The Vice President for Student Affairs is responsible for the administration of and compliance with the Technical Standards and Academic Adjustments Policy (ATSU Policy #20-110) through the Director of Learning and Disability Resources.
-Please see the University Student Handbook for information on how to apply for academic adjustments.
+Please see the University Student Handbook for information on how to apply for academic adjustments, or email disabilityresources@atsu.edu.